 Data Migration Strategy Refinement

-Refine your plan for extracting, cleansing, transforming, and loading data from legacy systems.
-Establish data mapping and validation procedures.
+Finalize the detailed plan for extracting, cleansing, transforming, and loading data from legacy systems into the new ERP.
+This includes defining data mapping rules and validation procedures.

 Phase 4: Testing